Targo Capital Expands Manhattan Residential Footprint with $30.8M Lower East Side Acquisition

 Seller Motivation: S&H Equities' decision to divest could signal broader market dynamics, including developers capitalizing on current valuations or rebalancing their holdings in response to interest rate environments and operational costs.

-The transaction also arrives at a time when New York City's rental market shows resilience, with median rents in Manhattan hovering near record levels.
-For Targo, the acquisition provides exposure to a high-barrier-to-entry market with limited new development pipeline in the immediate vicinity — a factor that could support long-term appreciation and rental growth.
+The transaction also arrives at a time when New York City's rental market shows resilience.
+For Targo, the acquisition provides exposure to a high-barrier-to-entry market.

 For CRE professionals tracking investment flows, this deal underscores that well-located, mid-rise residential assets in Manhattan remain competitive targets for institutional capital, with portfolio strategies increasingly driving transaction volume in the sector.